omega-gg/documentation/tevolution/install/steamDeck.md

 Congratulations, you are now ready to play videos.

-## Add tevolution the Steam launcher.
+## Add tevolution the Steam launcher

 1. Run Steam in desktop mode
 2. In the "Library" tab click on "ADD A GAME"